top of page

 • IBA (formerly AIBA) – The International Boxing Association, overseeing global amateur boxing competitions like the Olympics

 Amateur weight classes are slightly different and often more limited than pro divisions.
 The rules also differ slightly, with headgear often used (especially for younger athletes), shorter rounds, and a greater focus on technique over knockouts.
+How many boxing weight classes are dependant on federations, countries and organisations.

 🔥 How Do Boxers "Make Weight"?